 Tips for Investing

-• Consider talking to a financial advisor about the best ways to make use of dividend income in your portfolio and what you may be able to do to minimize your tax liability.
-If you don’t have a financial advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool makes it easy to connect with professional advisors online.
-It doesn’t take long.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about the best ways to make use of dividend income in your portfolio and what you may be able to do to minimize your tax liability.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/FatCamera, ©iStock.com/Drazen_, ©iStock.com/Orientfootage